Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gympie - North has 70 active public transport stops.
+Gympie - North has 70 active public transport stops operating.
 These are a mix of train and bus services.
-There are 17 individual routes operating in total.
+There are 17 individual routes in total, providing 246 weekly passenger trips combined.

-They provide 246 weekly passenger trips collectively.
-Transport accessibility is moderate; residents are typically located 487 meters from the nearest stop.
-Service frequency averages 35 trips per day across all routes, which equates to approximately 3 weekly trips per individual stop.
+The accessibility of these transports is rated as moderate, with residents typically located 487 meters from the nearest stop.
+On average, there are 35 trips per day across all routes, which equates to approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport